Closed-End Fund (CEF) Investing: 14 Criteria For Better Yield

 - Does it have a termination date coming up with a big fat discount that you’ll be able to capture?

-Notice that none of the qualifications is that the fund has a large discount.
-There are funds worth buying that have a premium, which is usually why they have a premium.
+Notice that none of the qualifications is that the fund has a large discount, unless it has a termination date on the horizon that can juice the return.
+There are funds worth buying that have a premium, which is often why they have a premium in the first place.

 My favorite CEF fund screener, CEF Connect, is run by Nuveen, who are big players in the closed-end fund world.